nappex/nappex.github.io/content/articles/Networks/networks_terminology.md

 Broad cast adresa se používá když neznáme MAC adresu cílovéhé zařízení v takovém případě do požadavku k IP adrese připíšeme broadcast adresu, díky této adrese pošleme požadavek na všechny zařízení v síti a ozve se nám zařízení, které má požadovanou IP adresu.

+# Communications types

+## Unicast

+One to one communication.
+One speaking one listening

+## Broadcast

+One to many.
+One speaking and everybody listening.
+It is little bit spammer beacuse it is sent you information also in case if you dont want to receive any.

+With broadcast is a lot of problems.

+## Multicast

+One to many.
+Same as broadcast but multicast speaking just to who wants to listen.
+It means that I have register that I want to listen.
+If I dont let know to speaker that I want to listen then I dont receive any information.
+It works similar as when you subscribe some mail informations.

 # OSI model

 Open Systems Interconnection model